Borislav25Ivanov/Directory_Sync/README.md

-    when folders are missing , all three modes create them Analzye can also accept two more arguments which are optional hash-only - it compares files only by their hashes so it can fail (if ommited files are compared bit by bit) block - if this argument is sued durring the perform function all files are copied in 4kb chuncks intead of the whole file
+    when folders are missing , all three modes create them Analzye can also accept two more arguments which are optional hash-only - it compares files only by their hashes so it can fail (if ommited files are compared bit by bit) block - if this argument is used durring the perform function all files are copied in 4kb chuncks intead of the whole file
   Analyze writes all neccessary steps needed for the syncronization in a file sync.txt which is created at the same location that the exe file is.

   The perform mode takes as argument the sync.exe file and executes all commands in it